Terms of Use for Veem Services

 Your use of the Services must comply with these Terms, Veem’s Acceptable Use Policy, and all applicable laws and regulations.
 Without limiting the foregoing, you may not:

-- Use the Services to operate as a money services business, money transmitter, payment processor, or other financial intermediary for third parties without Veem’s prior written approval;
+- Use the Services to operate as a money services business, money transmitter, payment processor, or other financial intermediary for third parties without Veem’s prior written approval.

 - Attempt to circumvent Veem’s monitoring, transaction limits, or security controls.

-7. Veem’s Rights
+8. Veem’s Rights

 - Collection: You remain liable for negative balances, reversals, and fees.

-8. Intellectual Property
+9. Intellectual Property

 All rights, title, and interest in and to Veem’s software, website, technology, and related materials remain with Veem or its licensors.
 Except for the limited right to access and use the Services in accordance with these Terms, no license or other rights are granted to you.

-9. General Provisions
+10. General Provisions

-9.1 Indemnification.
+10.1 Indemnification.
 You agree to defend, indemnify, and hold harmless Veem, its affiliates, officers, directors, employees, agents, and service providers (“Veem Parties”) from and against any claim, demand, loss, liability, damage, cost, or expense (including reasonable attorneys’ fees) arising out of or related to:

 - your breach of these Terms or violation of applicable law;